dtzxporter/ModmeWiki/wiki/black_ops_3/basics/Custom-materials.md

 # Custom Materials

-> Black Ops 3 modtools use the TIFF (or PNG) image format.
+> **NOTE:** Black Ops 3 modtools use the TIFF (or PNG) image format.
 Most image editors include this format (Paint.net, Photoshop, Gimp all include it for example).
 If yours doesn't, find a plugin for it, or use one of the aforementioned image editors.
 [Kronos](http://aviacreations.com/modme/forum/topic.php?tid=179) also has a built-in image converter which converts most formats, including IWI (from previous CoD games), to TIFF.

 *Create file*